“This was the best money I have ever spent on a teaching tool.” ~ a teacher in Wisconsin

 Students will develop a realistic river for their civilization.

-Students will pick the location and resources for their civilization.
+Students pick the location and resources for their civilization.

 Students will analyze examples and non-examples to deduce the topic: Capital Cities.